saltukalakus/idiomatic-rust-snippets/src/intro.md

 Your support helps keep the project active and motivates continued development.

 **Contributions are welcome!** If you'd like to improve existing content, add new examples, or fix issues, feel free to open a [pull request](https://github.com/saltukalakus/idiomatic-rust-snippets/pulls).
 All contributions are appreciated and help make this resource better for everyone.

+This project is not associated with the [Rust Foundation](https://foundation.rust-lang.org/).